 Signs of resilience in current global value chains

 The Container Throughput Index of the RWI – Leibniz Institute for Economic Research and the Institute of Shipping Economics and Logistics (ISL)3, for example, suggests that severe global trade disruptions first hit Chinese ports at the outbreak of the pandemic before spreading to other ports around the world.
-The RWI/ISL Index also shows, however, that Chinese ports recovered swiftly, bouncing back to pre-pandemic levels in March 2020 and strengthening still further following a slight setback in April.
+The RWI/ISL Index also shows, however, that Chinese ports recovered swiftly, bouncing back to pre-pandemic levels in March 2020 and strengthening still further following a slight setback in April and a marginal decrease in August.
+At the end of the year, the throughput of the Chinese ports declined again, but still moderately.
 The Index further suggests an upturn in container throughput for all other (non-Chinese) ports, although this recovery started later and has been weaker than China’s.

 China’s strong economic recovery relative to other countries is even more starkly reflected at the industry level.
-The figure below shows year-over-year changes in output for September 2020 for China’s five fastest growing industries, all of which are highly integrated in manufacturing GVCs.
-While output for four of these five industries increased by (far) more than 10 per cent in China, the corresponding output in industrialized economies over the same period decreased by more than 5 per cent.
-Although manufacturing of computer, electronic and optical products in industrialized countries and across the world expanded in September 2020, their growth rates were still weaker than China’s.
+The figure below shows year-over-year changes in output for November 2020 for five industries most relevant for China's growth in industrial production, most of which are highly integrated in manufacturing GVCs.
+While output for these five industries increased significantly in China, the corresponding output in industrialized economies over the same period decreased in four out of five industries.
+Although manufacturing of computer, electronic and optical products in industrialized countries and across the world expanded in November 2020, their growth rates were still weaker than China’s.

 China’s deeper economic integration with ASEAN countries is evident in its trade data.
 According to UNCTAD data, the ASEAN bloc has become China’s largest trading partner, surpassing both the US and the EU4.